 Slaxx arrives on Shudder early 2021

 Okay first things first, we are sworn to secrecy about the latest Shudder feature in terms of any long review.
 Therefore, our first look at SLAXX is short and sharp, with a full review coming next year.
 But, that’s not going to stop us whetting your appetite for this intelligent and engaging slice of slasher horror.

 How many times have you entered a clothes shop and heard someone utter the immortal words ‘That’s to die for”?.
 We are guessing its more than once.
 And of course, many of our modern clothes are indeed to die for.
 Our obsessive love of cheap, disposable fashion fuelling sweatshops in developing countries.
 While at the same time expensive luxury goods are made by children in the far east.
 So just for a moment imagine if those jeans calling to you from a glossy advert were in fact killers, their fabric soaked in blood from the moment they were born; an unquenchable thirst developing as they sit piled up in a shop window.
 If you can imagine that, then SLAXX is the comedy/horror for you.

 Here at Cinerama Film Online, we are huge fans of Canadian horror, from Dead Shack to Turbo Kid.
 And with SLAXX our Canadian cousins have once again knocked the ball out of the park.
 Its humour and gore laced with an in-depth commentary on consumerism and greed.
 While at the same time dissecting how companies lie about environmental credentials in gaining new customers.
 And just like Strickland’s In Fabric and Dupieux’ Deerskin, SLAXX will go on to become a real killer clothes cult classic from 2021.

-Read last months The Kids Aren’t Alight here and join us in January 2021 for Bloodlust
+Read the last issue The Kids Aren’t Alight here and join us in January 2021 for Bloodlust: Three Essential Vampire Flicks